🗣️How to pronounce Kimaya: key-MY-a [like a house key and the name Maya]

 Rhees Williams — Bass

-Jess Nolan (Jenny Lewis) — Keys
+Jess Nolan (Jenny Lewis, New Pornographers) — Keys

 Cavanaugh Mims — Keys